FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 #### Configure Overlays Overrides

-Once you enable the overlay config override, you have to add the overlay override zip file in the correct place within the Alfresco Content Accelerator (ACA) configs by following these steps.
+Once you enable the overlay config override, you have to add the overlay override zip file in the correct place within share by following these steps.

 1. Create the `oc-overlay-config-override.xml`